 “Not every child is the same, and not every child brings the same past with them.
 A strategy that works with other children, might not work for a child who has trauma.” – A foster family, Udaipur, India

-After the success of the first caregiver training in February, Foster Care Society, in collaboration with Department for Child Rights (DCR) Udaipur, supported by Children’s Emergency Relief International (CERI) and Lamb International conducted a two-day training on May 25 & 26 2019, at Hotel Rajdarshan, Udaipur, Rajasthan.
+After the success of the first caregiver training in February, Foster Care Society, in collaboration with Department for Child Rights (DCR) Udaipur, supported by Lamb International, conducted a two-day training May 25-26, 2019, at Hotel Rajdarshan, Udaipur, Rajasthan.

 This training mainly focused on foster parents (caregivers) and furthered their knowledge by imparting information, helping them gain skills, and assisting them in learning a few coping skills amidst the challenges they might face in being a foster parent.